 Professor Saiman received his B.S. from Georgia State University, and his J.D. from Columbia University School of Law.
-He has also completed graduate Talmudic and Biblical studies at Yeshivat Har Etzion and undergraduate Talmudic and Biblical studies at Yeshivat Kerem B’Yavne in Israel.
-Prior to joining the faculty at Villanova, he served as an Olin Fellow at Harvard Law School, a Golieb Fellow in legal history at NYU Law School, and as a law clerk to Judge Michael McConnell on the Tenth Circuit Court of Appeals.
-At Villanova, Professor Saiman teaches Contracts, Legislation, Jewish law, and a seminar titled, “Tradition in Law and Religion.”
+He also studied for a number of years at Yeshivat Har-Etzion (Gush) and Yeshivat Kerem B’Yavneh in Israel.
+Prior to joining the faculty at Villanova, he was an Olin Fellow at Harvard Law School a Golieb Fellow at NYU Law School, a law clerk to Judge Michael McConnell on the Tenth Circuit Court of Appeals, and worked as a corporate associate with the firm Cleary Gottlieb in New York.
+At Villanova, Professor Saiman teaches Contracts, Insurance Law, Insurance Coverage Disputes, Jewish Law, and Arbitration.

 - Judicial Clerk to Michael McConnell, United States Court of Appeals (10th Circuit)

 - Cleary, Gottlieb, Steen and Hamilton (New York)